usaid-cs/yesterday-i-learned/random.md

 1. Even if a function does not have side effects, it must return the same value for any given set of inputs to be considered a [pure function][wikipedia 170].
 1. *Correctness* means never returning an incorrect result; *Robustness* means never failing, even if it means having to return an incorrect result.
 1. [Cold FX][nationalpost] does not fight colds.
-1. A [permabear](http://www.davemanuel.com/investor-dictionary/permabear/) is the kind of jerkwad investors who are always negative about the stock market.
 1. [*"Suppose you could design your dream job that you'll be starting on Monday.
 It's at your ideal company with your ideal job title and salary.
 All you have to do is tell them what you want to do at your job and you can have it.
 What does your job entail?"*][nczonline] My job might be Jesus, which is enabling people to do what they can do.
 1. [Apparently][reddit 53], as you grow/age, you are supposed to move to more stable investments.
 1. [What not to do if you use Tor][whonix]: remember to separate your tor life like your work life.
 Never look at the same thing with and without tor, among other things.